How Much Does It Cost to Start a Food Processing Business in South Carolina?

 How South Carolina Compares to Neighboring States

-South Carolina is close to the national average for Food Processing Business startup costs, with a cost-of-living index of 95.8.
-Compared to neighboring North Carolina ($240,000 median startup cost), South Carolina has comparable costs for a Food Processing Business.
+South Carolina is one of the more affordable states for launching a Food Processing Business, with a cost-of-living index of 92.7 (national average is 100).
+Compared to neighboring North Carolina ($240,000 median startup cost), South Carolina offers lower costs for a Food Processing Business.

 | State | Est. Cost | LLC Fee |